lzapffe/ds_labs/lab-07.md

 ![](lab-07_files/figure-gfm/mask-ineffective-plot-1.png)<!-- -->

-Now, mask mandates seem to not be the slightest helpful.
+Now, mask mandates seem to not have any effect on the number of covid cases.

 ### Masks are bad

-Now, we can play around and make it look like masks actually increases covid cases:
+We can also play around with the same strategy and make it look like masks actually increases covid cases:

 ``` r
 df %>%